dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Paged-Search.md

 int totalPageCount = res.PageCount;
 ```

-simply specify the search criteria to the `.Match()` method as you'd typically do. specify how to order the result set using the `.Sort()` method. specify the size of a single page using `.PageSize()` method. specify which page number to retrieve using `PageNumber()` method and finally issue the command using `ExecuteAsync()` to get the result of the facetted aggregation query.
+specify the search criteria with the `.Match()` method as you'd typically do. specify how to order the result set using the `.Sort()` method. specify the size of a single page using `.PageSize()` method. specify which page number to retrieve using `PageNumber()` method and finally issue the command using `ExecuteAsync()` to get the result of the facetted aggregation query.

 the result is a value tuple consisting of the `Results`,`TotalCount`,`PageCount`.